 Learning Standard

-16A.
-Apply the skills of historical analysis and interpretation.
+the skills of historical analysis and interpretation. |

 Early Elementary

-16.A.1b Ask historical questions and seek out answers from historical sources (e.g., myths, biographies, stories, old photographs, artwork, other visual or electronic sources).
+from historical sources (e.g., myths, biographies, stories, old photographs,

 Late Elementary

-16.A.2c Ask questions and seek answers by collecting and analyzing data from historic documents, images and other literary and non-literary sources.
+and analyzing data from historic documents, images and other literary

 Middle & Junior